RadleighSmith/hockley-woods/README.md

 * Code Institute

-    I must say a thank you to the entire Code Institue team for inspiring me to persue my dreams of becoming a full stack software developer.
-Through the well presented lession or their continued support on slack, I truly appriciate everything they do.
+    I must say a thank you to the entire Code Institute team for inspiring me to pursue my dreams of becoming a full-stack software developer.
+Through the well presented lessions and their continued support, I truly appriciate everything they do.

 * Richard Wells - Code Institute Mentor.

-    I feel extremily fortunate to have Richard mentoring me through this, it has been quite overwhelming at times but his continued support has kept me on track and focused in the areas that need it most.
-I am truly greatful for his help.
+    I feel extremely fortunate to have Richard mentoring me through the course, it has been quite overwhelming at times but his continued support has kept me on track and focused in the areas that need it most.
+I am truly grateful for his help.

-* My Friends and Family

-    Throughout this project I have been so greatful to my friends and family, Unfortunatly they arent developers but they have helped me massivly by proof reading my work for spelling mistakes as I suffer with Dylexia.
-I have come alongway but cannot thank them enough.

 * My Girlfriend Ciara

-    Without her support from the very start telling me to persue my dream I dont think I would be in the position I am now.
-Your support has been unbelivable and I thank you from the bottom of my heart.
+    Without her support from the very start giving me as much time as I need.
+Your support has been unbelievable and I thank you from the bottom of my heart.